 George Orwell, 1984

 I moved from Ireland to Wales in 2011 to begin my BA (Hons)Fine Art at Cardiff Metropolitan University.
 I graduated in June of 2015 with a 1st Class Honours; from that I won a scholarship to continue onto the Masters of Fine Art programme.
-Since completion I have relocated to another beautiful celtic part of the world, the very picturesque city of Perth, Scotland.
-Here too nature is awesome and abundent and you are never far from seclusion.
+Since completion I have relocated to another beautiful celtic part of the world, the very picturesque city of Perth in Scotland.
+Here too nature is awesome, abundant and wonderful; you are never………………click on link to learn more.

 In a world that is increasingly distracted by trending technologies, I am hoping to create interstices that address and initiate dialogue about our tenuous but vital relationship to the natural world.
 I hope to do this though a series of personal projects and socially engaged art events that involve play, exploration and creativity.
 In parallel I want to explore my own relationship with the natural world whilst also examining my relationship to some of the trending technologies that our youth now use as their playgrounds and social clubs.

 Further contemplation is required for my Artist Statement – there is one word in my statement that I value most and most relates to the heart of my practice – ‘Interstice’, in particular Social Interstices that are outside of the capitalist system.
 I want to develop my practice to create theses spaces where dialogue can happen freely and unperturbed.
 Where people ‘want’ to broach important topics without the fear of retribution.
 Where people feel safe to learn about each other.